rkboyz124/alaya-dev-challenge/README.md

 In this project (*which is just a [mern-starter](http://mern.io/documentation.html)*) you can write and edit post blog.

-To show us your skills you can choose to build one of theses 2 features:
+To show us your skills we would like you to build at least one of theses 2 features:

 ### 1 - Add geolocation to post creation and display it on post element (Full-stack)